Compacted oxide layer glaze: Background

 However, their potential application has been hampered as they have only successfully been formed under the very sliding conditions where they are meant to offer protection.
 A limited amount of sliding damage (referred to as 'run in wear' - actually a brief period of adhesive or severe wear) needs to occur before the oxides are generated and such 'glaze' layers can form.
 Efforts at encouraging their early formation have met with very limited success, and the damage inflicted during the 'run in' period is one factor preventing this technique being used for practical applications.

+To bypass the requirement for severe run-in wear and enable glaze-like protection, synthetic glaze-based ceramic coatings have been engineered.
+For instance, thermal spray coatings utilizing CoO–Cr_{2}O_{3} have been shown to rapidly generate lubricious, cobalt oxide-rich glaze layers directly at the sliding interface.
+The preferential formation of a top layer composed of cobalt oxides closely mirrors the naturally occurring glaze formation mechanisms observed on cobalt-based superalloys during high-temperature fretting wear, where initial chromium consumption gives way to an effective cobalt oxide-rich contact layer that establishes a steady low-wear regime.
+This provides immediate high-temperature wear and friction reduction while mitigating the destructive initial wear typically needed to generate naturally occurring oxide glazes.

 As oxide generated is effectively the result of the tribochemical decay of one or both of the metallic (or ceramic) surfaces in contact, the study of compacted oxide layer glazes is sometimes referred to as part of the more general field of high temperature corrosion.

 The generation of oxides during high temperature sliding wear does not automatically lead to the production of a compacted oxide layer 'glaze'.
 Under certain conditions (potentially due to non-ideal conditions of sliding speed, load, temperature or oxide chemistry / composition), the oxide may not sinter together and instead the loose oxide debris may assist or enhance the removal of material by abrasive wear.
 A change in conditions may also see a switch from the formation of a loose, abrasive oxide to the formation of wear protective compacted oxide glaze layers and vice versa, or even the reappearance of adhesive or severe wear.
 Due to the complexities of the conditions controlling the types of wear observed, there have been a number of attempts to map types of wear with reference to sliding conditions in order to help better understand and predict them.